eric-hendrickson/static-page-cdk/README.md

 ## How to run this CDK stack

 After you've done all of the above, this stack should be ready to deploy.
 You can then run `npm run build` followed by `cdk deploy --all` (unless your default region is `us-east-1`, in which case you only need to run `cdk deploy`).

+## If you ever need to delete this stack...

+If your AWS region is `us-east-1`, you can ignore this, but if it isn't, then you will have to delete the stack created in said region FIRST, *then* delete the stack that was created in `us-east-1`.
+Trying to delete both simultaneously or deleting the one in `us-east-1` first can cause problems should you ever want to redeploy.

 ## Useful commands